-There are many excellent copywriting courses available online where you can be certified by agencies as a good copywriter, or if not you can study the trade by yourself.
-Expert Rating offers some courses in editing, magazine writing and also a writing certification for beginners .
+There are many excellent freelance writing courses available online where you can be certified by agencies as a good copywriter, or if not you can study the trade by yourself.

 The quality of your writing will reflect on your completed projects, and although your educational background does not matter much if you have a natural talent for writing.

 But, if you would like to become an expert copywriter in a specific field, you need to get proper training.
 If you want to write about topics such as legal studies, training will greatly help especially if the issues write about are sensitive and needs a touch of professionalism.

 Your first step to building a portfolio must be to write a resume detailing your copywriting skills.
 Emphasize any knowledge, background, credentials and experience (if any) you have.

 Since some highly-paid copywriting fields, such as writing direct-response copy, are is all about marketing services and products, you should mention the results you have managed to create thanks to your education or training.
 If you don’t have credentials as a copywriter, emphasize the courses or training you have gone through.

 Invest In Decent Equipment